rubygems/bundler/README.md

 ## More information

 Explanations of common Bundler use cases can be found in [Using Bundler in Real Life](http://yehudakatz.com/2010/02/09/using-bundler-in-real-life/).
 The general philosophy behind Bundler 0.9 is explained at some length in [Bundler 0.9: Heading Toward 1.0](http://yehudakatz.com/2010/02/01/bundler-0-9-heading-toward-1-0/).
+Using Bundler with a Rails 2.3.5 app is explained with more detail in [Bundler 0.9 and Rails 2.3.5](http://andre.arko.net/2010/02/13/using-bundler-09-with-rails-235/).

 ### Deploying to memory-constrained servers